secwexen/secwexen-arsenal/README.md

 The goal of this repository is to provide a unified, well‑structured toolkit that enhances productivity, accelerates analysis, and enables repeatable, controlled experimentation in secure environments.
 Every tool is built with a focus on clarity, performance, and practical applicability.

+## Ethical Use

+All tools in this repository are developed **strictly for educational and ethical purposes**.
+They are intended for use in:

+- Controlled lab environments
+- Authorized penetration tests
+- Research and learning

+I do **not** endorse or support illegal activity of any kind.

+## Disclaimer

+The contents of this repository are for educational and research purposes.
+The repository owner assumes no responsibility for misuse or legal consequences.

 ## Features

 - Offensive security scripts for recon, enumeration, and exploitation